-We also took part in the Best Companies employee engagement survey again this year and are pleased to say that we reached 1 star status again this year with an engagement score of 680.9.
+We also took part in the Best Companies employee engagement survey again this year and are pleased to say that we reached 1 star status again this year which represents 'very good' levels of workplace engagement reflected in our Best Companies Index score of 680.9.
 Given the life changing events that we have all come through since 2020, we are delighted with this score.